Be Safe As the Temperatures Soar

-Summer’s warm weather can be deadly.
-According to the Centers for Disease Control (CDC), as many as 618 people in the United States are killed by extreme heat every year.
+Much of the country is blanketed in sweltering temperatures and that heat and humidity can be deadly.
+According to the Centers for Disease Control (CDC), more than 600 people in the United States are killed by extreme heat every year.
 The American Red Cross has steps you can take to help stay safe when the temperatures soar.

 Some people are more at risk of developing a heat-related illness, including adults age 65 and older, those with chronic medical conditions, people who work outside, infants and children and athletes.

 HEAT EXHAUSTION Excessive heat can lead to sunburn, heat cramps, heat exhaustion and heat stroke.
 If someone is experiencing heat cramps in the legs or abdomen, get them to a cooler place, have them rest, lightly stretch the affected muscle, and replenish their fluids with a half a glass (about 4 ounces) of cool water every 15 minutes.

 If someone is exhibiting signs of heat exhaustion (cool, moist, pale or flushed skin, heavy sweating, headache, nausea, dizziness, weakness, exhaustion), move them to a cooler place, remove or loosen tight clothing and spray the person with water or apply cool, wet cloths or towels to the skin.
 Fan the person.
 If they are conscious, give small amounts of cool water to drink.
 Make sure the person drinks slowly.
 Watch for changes in condition.
 If the person refuses water, vomits or begins to lose consciousness, call 9-1-1.